reaandrew/mygitguardianblogposts/secure-llm-gateway-and-mcp-server.md

 ## Phase&nbsp;3 – Beating the 1 MB Limit with Smart Chunking

 Real-world prompts—and especially model outputs—could exceed GitGuardian’s 1 MB payload cap.
 Rather than truncate, I wrote a JSON-aware chunker that walks the incoming tree, slices arrays element-by-element or objects property-by-property, and labels each piece so it can be reassembled after scanning.
 At this stage, I also introduced redaction: any secrets detected by GitGuardian were replaced with the token **REDACTED** before being passed along.
-The gateway switched to using GitGuardian’s *multiscan* endpoint, batching dozens of chunks in a single call while keeping latency low.
+The gateway switched to using GitGuardian’s *multiscan* endpoint ([https://api.gitguardian.com/docs#tag/Scan-Methods/operation/multiple_scan](https://api.gitguardian.com/docs#tag/Scan-Methods/operation/multiple_scan)), batching dozens of chunks in a single call while keeping latency low.

 ![secure-llm-gateway-Phase-3-flow.drawio.png](images/secure-llm-gateway-Phase-3-flow.drawio.png)